How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

 The demand for good nurses is extremely high within the healthcare sector.
 To a large extent, especially depending on the region in which your SNF operates, nurses can name their price, which only drives salary ranges higher and higher.

 We do not have to tell you that being a nurse is incredibly hard.
 And although the rewards of a nursing career can be huge, it is often a thankless job.
 This, coupled with the market’s high demand for nurses, means that nurses do not often stay at one facility for a very long time.
 Unfortunately, this creates more costs for your facility in terms of recruiting and training.
-In fact, our 2016 Maryland Skilled Nursing Facility Outlook Survey found that more than 40% of owners, administrators and CFOs said finding and retaining quality employees is one of their top concerns.
+Finding and retaining quality employees is an ongoing concern.

 Staffing is a balancing act.
 While you want to be lean and mean in an effort to control costs, SNFs are required to have a certain number of employees based on the number of beds that are filled.
 This is a challenge that is likely to remain.